Jandel Gustave: Pittsburgh Pirates

 On September 5, 2020, Gustave signed a minor league contract with the Pittsburgh Pirates.
 Gustave was assigned to the Triple-A Indianapolis Indians to begin the 2021 season.
 In 15 appearances for Indianapolis, Gustave was 1-0 and logged a 3.60 ERA with 18 strikeouts.

 Milwaukee Brewers

 On June 25, 2021, Gustave was traded to the Milwaukee Brewers along with Troy Stokes Jr. in exchange for Samuel Escudero.
 On July 7, Gustave was selected to the active roster.
 He made 14 appearances for Milwaukee down the stretch, recording a 1-2 record and 3.44 ERA with 13 strikeouts in 18.1 innings pitched.
 In 2022, Gustave made 27 appearances for the Brewers, logging a 2-0 record and 3.86 ERA with 27 strikeouts in 28.0 innings of work.
 On November 18, 2022, Gustave was non-tendered and became a free agent.

 Arizona Diamondbacks

 On January 31, 2023, Gustave signed a minor league contract with the Arizona Diamondbacks organization.
+Gustave was assigned to the Triple-A Reno Aces, but struggled to a 16.43 ERA across 9 appearances before he was placed on the injured list in late April.
+On May 23, Gustave was released by the Diamondbacks.